No sales funnel is really ever complete without a landing page. The reason is, you need one to convert your traffic to leads and sales.

 A landing page, simply, is any page you direct visitors to from a link.
 Or, more succinctly, a page a visitor “lands” after clicking a link.

-The deal about it is them is that landing pages serve one major purpose: generate leads.
+The deal is that landing pages serve one major purpose: generate leads.

-Of course, there’s more to landing pages than meets the eyes.
+Of course, there’s more to landing pages than meets the eye.
 In this post, I will be taking you through the anatomy of landing pages.